ropensci/mctq/README.md

 After your data is all set to start, just use the `mctq` functions below to process it.

-Note that `mctq` uses a similar naming scheme as those used in the MCTQ articles.
-That make it easy to find and apply any computation necessary.
+Note that `mctq` uses a similar naming scheme to those used in the MCTQ articles.
+That makes it easy to find and apply any computation necessary.

 -   `fd()`: compute MCTQ work-free days
 -   `so()`: compute MCTQ sleep onset